suljov/suljov/README.md

 # Hi there, I'm suljov! 👋
-I from Sweden currently studying IT Security technician/consultant.
+Im from Sweden currently studying IT Security technician/consultant.
 Im also studying ethical hacking with goals to work as a penetreation tester and my ultimate goal is to work as a red teamer.

 I mostly use Github to take/make notes and cheat sheets for mostly myself but sharing it for everyone to help the community so enjoy!!